spacetimeengineer/steamware/README.md

 **WARNING** : Steamware is about ready to go.
 There are some features that are not in yet (marked by a *) but its working good.
 You will happy with what we got so far I think.
 This entire repo needs work including the README.md but this isn't my day job and the parts themselves are stable.
-Script is stable as far as I can tell but you could break it if you tried.
-Just a script not a library yet but check it out if you want.
+Script is not stable and you could break it if you tried.
+Just follow the instrructions and you will do ok.

 **WARNING** Never 3D print with supports!